How is Dyssynergic Defecation Diagnosed?

 Digital rectal examination is a good screening tool for identifying dyssynergia.
-Despite this, not all doctors have sufficient knowledge of this useful clinical tool.
+Despite this, not all healthcare providers have sufficient knowledge of this useful clinical tool.
 This is an area of clinical medicine where improved training is needed.

-If dyssynergic defecation is suspected after the physical examination, the doctor will likely order one or more tests to confirm the suspicion.
+If dyssynergic defecation is suspected after the physical examination, the healthcare provider will likely order one or more tests to confirm the suspicion.
 These tests can measure different functions in the colon and rectum, and identify abnormal patterns.

 Anorectal manometry is a test that measures strength or weakness of the anal muscles as well as sensation and reflex activity in the rectum.
 The test is performed with the patient lying down comfortably and by placing a flexible, pencil-thick plastic probe into the rectum.
 It is generally well tolerated and takes about an hour.
 It is an essential test for a diagnosis of dyssynergic defecation.

 A balloon expulsion test examines pelvic floor relaxation and opening of the anal canal.
 A stool-like device is placed in the rectum and, in private, the person expels it to learn how easy or difficult it is to pass a bowel movement.
 If unable to expel it in a timely manner, normally within one minute, dyssynergic defecation should be suspected.
 However, this test is most useful to rule out dyssynergia, but less useful to identify the condition.

 Defecography uses a special x-ray machine to record moving images of a semi-solid paste (barium) as it passes through the rectum.
 This imitates passing a soft stool and provides useful information about anatomic and functional changes.
 However, many people are uncomfortable performing this test.